waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Viridian Forest: Tile (6,33) confirmed impassable (blocked westward movement from (7,33)).

 - Viridian Forest: Item Poké Ball at (2,32) appears to block movement despite GSI saying 'reachable'.
 Failed to move onto tile 2 times.
 (Turns 948, 949).

+- Viridian Forest: Item Poké Ball at (26,12) also appears to block movement despite GSI saying 'reachable'.
+Failed to move onto tile 1 time.
+(Turn 974).
+This is the second such item.